-Countries that have sent a team to IYPT recently or have expressed their indent to do so but have not yet applied for IMO status:
+Countries which are planning to send a guest team, have sent a team or a guest team to IYPT recently or have expressed their indent to do so but have not yet applied for IMO status:

-About IMOs: An IYPT Member Organization is a legal entity which is officially recognized by the IYPT to represent the IYPT-related interests of a country.
+An IYPT Member Organization is a legal entity which is officially recognized by the IYPT to represent the IYPT-related interests of a country.
 In particular, IMOs determine the team and the IOC representative for their country at their discretion.
-For the selection of the team, an IMO has to setup an appropriate selection procedure which gives all interested students from the respective country a fair chance to compete for a seat in the country’s team.
+For the selection of the team, an IMO has to set up an appropriate selection procedure which gives all interested students from the respective country a fair chance to compete for a seat in the country’s team.

 IMOs gain their status by the vote of the IOC, after a motion of the IMO candidate.
 If the country in question already has an IOC representative, said representative must approve this motion.